 Step 4 – Make Extra Money

 You can only save so much, so there might be many times where you just don’t make enough money to accelerate your debt repayment.
 There are quite a few ways to make more money besides your full time job.
 I made money by selling things on Craigslist, selling on eBay, and freelancing on certain projects via Elance and Odesk.
-I even picked up a part-time job at night after my full-time job.
 I worked hard each and every night to make a little extra cash that I could throw on my credit card payments.
 You have to think outside of the box when you are paying down debt.
 Think of something that you are good at and go see if you can make money from it.
 Don’t spend money to start a side business though.
 That would be unwise.

 Here was my most important step and one I think everyone should partake in.
 Since we know that spending money is very emotional, then we have to create celebration moments.
 I took the emotional aspect out by using the Avalanche method, but you can’t take it out entirely.
 So, in order to make sure that I stayed on my target, I created celebration steps.
 During times in my debt repayment, I would celebrate when I paid off debt to reach a certain level.
 If I paid off $5,000, I would go out and celebrate with my wife.
 Now, I wouldn’t go on a spending binge, but I would go out to eat and have a beer.
-I paid for that in cash, so I wouldn’t add it to my credit card, but it was important.
-Any times I would reach a new milestone, I would celebrate.
+I paid for that in cash, so I wouldn’t add it to my credit card debt, but it was important.
+Any time I would reach a new milestone, I would celebrate.
 This step kept me so motivated and allowed me to keep my head up.
 Debt likes to keep you down, so you have to make sure you figure out ways to keep your head up.

 Alright everyone, now you have seen how I paid off my $50,000 worth of credit card debt, plus another $25,000 in consumer loans.
 It was a long journey and a very hard one at that.
 I don’t wish debt on anyone, but it has taught me a lot about myself and how I handle problems.
 I took my debt by the horns and rode it right out of my life.
 I’m not afraid of credit cards anymore and in fact, I use one for all of my purchases (this one in particular).
 It’s not about being scared to use credit, but knowing how to use it wisely.
 It wasn’t the credit card’s fault that I used it, it was my own.
 I picked it up, I swiped it, and I didn’t pay it off.
 This debt was on me, but I fixed the problem.
 I know you can as well.

 Do you have debt?
 If so, what is a step that you think is important to get out?